The Best LDS Missionary Packing List

 This is another less expensive version that people seem to be really happy with.
 I’m not sure about the longevity, but might be worth a try to save some money. ($38).

 From everyone I’ve asked, these are the shirts for missionaries.
 They stretch, are comfortable, need minimal ironing, and are stain resistant.
 They work for all climates and come in short and long sleeves and blue if that is allowed in your mission.
 If you don’t wash them right, they can get a little dull and with excessive sweat you will see underarm stains, but there is nothing better or easier on the market.
-Make sure to teach your missionary how to wash white laundry before going too! ($48 use code BRK15 for 15% off on your first order)
+Make sure to teach your missionary how to wash white laundry before going too! ($48 use code BRK15 for 15% off your order)

 These are the socks we decided to mostly go with for the mission since they keep feet dry and blisters away.
 They are a bit pricey, but we are hoping they are worth it and last.
 We’ve heard great things about them. ($15)